 In marketing decision support system, various mathematical and economic tools (regression, linear programming, optimization, statistics, time series analysis, etc.) are used to process, analyze and convert the raw data to obtain useful marketing information to support the decision-making activities.

 Types of Marketing Decisions

-The marketing information system is all about the making correct decision by the marketing personnel at the right time to serve the organizational objectives.
+The marketing information system is all about making a correct decision by the marketing personnel at the right time to serve the organizational objectives.

 Following are the three major marketing decisions taken with the help of the marketing information system:

-- Control Decisions: These are the fundamental managerial decisions which are taken as corrective actions (by middle-level managers) in case of any deviation, after proper evaluation and monitoring of the implementation of the strategic plans so formed by the higher level managers.
-E.g. adopting suitable marketing strategy for the potential market acquisition.
+These are the fundamental managerial decisions which are taken as corrective actions (by middle-level managers) in case of any deviation.
+This preceded by proper evaluation and monitoring of the implementation of the strategic plans so formed by the higher-level managers.

 Marketing Information System Process

 To know how a marketing information system operates, please go through its sequential process, given below:

 Since every piece of information involves some opportunity cost as well as a real cost.
 It is essential to wisely select the subject or area requiring the application of a marketing information system and deciding a suitable metrics, accordingly.